Fulerenn/Fulerenn/README.md

 # 🔭 Something about me
 I'm a regular guy that knows how to do **many** things but **never** finishes them

 Also I can say that I'm a fluent speaker of English, but my native one is Polish.
-One day I want to learn Japaneese so I can prank weebs.

 ### ⌨️ Programmer
 - C++ (~2 years)